Call now in confidence immediate help & advice 24/7

 NA also hosts open meetings for friends, family and others as well as closed meetings for members of Narcotics Anonymous.

-Narcotics Anonymous and Alcoholics Anonymous have both been shown to be very effective in treating drug addiction [23] and helping people achieve long-term sobriety.
+Narcotics Anonymous and Alcoholics Anonymous have both been shown to be very effective in treating drug and alcohol addiction [23] and helping people achieve long-term sobriety with or without the help of formal drug and alcohol rehab treatment.

 NA operates worldwide, so if you want to join NA, attend an open meeting or just see what Narcotics Anonymous might be like then get in touch with your local group in Luton.